Scholars comment on a new book that advocates greater simplicity and clarity in the expression of laws and regulations.

 The Regulatory Review highlights the top regulatory stories written by our staff in 2019.

-The Regulatory Review highlights the regulatory decisions from the Supreme Court’s past term.
+The Regulatory Review presents its leading essays from the past year.

 Scholars explore questions about how agencies shape and are shaped by the U.S. Constitution.